benscruton/assessment_for_zencity/README.md

 - OTHER NOTES:

-    - I wasn't totally sure how the IDs were generated, but they appeared to be 16-digit hashes and SQLite wasn't creating IDs on its own, so I wrote a function (in reservation.controller.js) to create an ID and then double-check to make sure it isn't already in use.
+    - I wasn't sure how the IDs for the original data were generated, but they appeared to be 16-digit hashes and SQLite wasn't creating IDs on its own, so I wrote a function (in reservation.controller.js) to create an ID and then double-check to make sure it isn't already in use.
 This could easily be removed if there is a more streamlined way of ID creation on the database side.